Dutch Essential grammar

 Separable verbs (op-staan, mee-doen)

 Many Dutch verbs consist of a prefix (often a preposition or adverb: op, mee, uit, aan, af, in, terug) plus a base verb.
 In a main clause the prefix separates from the verb and goes to the end of the clause: 'Ik sta om zeven uur op' (I get up at seven).
-In subordinate clauses, infinitives, and past participles the verb stays together: 'omdat ik om zeven uur opsta'; 'opstaan' (infinitive); 'opgestaan' (participle — the 'ge-' goes between prefix and stem).
+In subordinate clauses, infinitives, and past participles the verb stays together: 'omdat ik om zeven uur opsta'; 'opstaan' (infinitive); 'opgestaan' (participle, with 'ge-' inserted between prefix and stem).
 Stress falls on the prefix, which distinguishes separable from inseparable compounds.

 • Ik sta elke dag om zeven uur op. — I stand every day at seven o'clock up.